rkaufman3/Meca-482/README.md

 ![](Photos/Derivation/Capture13.PNG)
 ----------------------------------------------------------------------------------------------------------
 ## 3. Matlab Code

+Creation of the matlab code below first started with matlab code supplemented by Quanser which was canabilized to get the base model constraints of the Pendulum, the servo model constraints used on the Pendulum, and voltage control characteristics.
+This was used because having a similar simulation design allowed us to simulate or produce reasonable results.
+However, if you have an actual Furuta system your constraints/inputs will be based around that system.

+Furthermore, this matlab code also initializes the Coppelia Simulation model so communication bewteen the two can occur.
+Seen near the end of the code.

+This matlab code also ties the communications of the Simulink controller model to the Coppelia as well as provides the Simulink controller model with the workspace variables required for it to run properly.
+See figure below to see data flow between the three programs.

 ```
 %% Furuta Pendulum - Setup and Run
 % MECA 482 - Spring 2020 - Final Project